 - Work with local businesses to obtain sponsors, raffle prizes and door prizes

 - Work one of the water stations

-- Or check out one of many more opportunities to get involved.
+- Or call to check out many more opportunities to help.

 Wendy and Mary take a break from volunteering

 at the SepTimber Ride.

 Volunteers also are needed for other special events, including ribbon cuttings, kickoff bicycle rides, and our annual meeting.

 - Staff our informational booth at the Eagle River Farmer’s Market & elsewhere